claytonjr/LibEasyPHP/README.md

 LibEasyPHP
 ==========

-Making PHP a little easier and neater.
+Making PHP a little neater and easier.